 For altimeters, if you reset at the top of a climb then on the next climb the altimeter will easily show you if you got higher than last time because you only have to beat the zero, not remember the previous number (this was a game I used to play when ‘boring soaring' at the coast).
 Having a second setting means you can see height gains above take off as well as height above sea level.

 Is it possible to adjust the vario tones?
 Being able to set when the sink tones kick in can give you some peace and quiet when soaring.
 Adjusting the volume and frequencies can also help you get the most from the vario.
-Initially I really hated the Volirium P1 until I changed the sound profile; it’s amazing just how much difference it can make.
+Initially I really hated the one instrument I tried until I changed the sound profile; it's amazing just how much difference it can make (to some).

 Having a vario unit with a display opens up averages and other options: on my Flymaster I use an 'instant' dial and an 'average' number.
 The extremes of the dial are set quite low at +/- 3m/s, this makes the dial quite sensitive and useful for light lift, in strong lift I rely much more by harness feel and the noise without looking at the instruments.
 I only want to confirm the climb isn't tailing off and so a nice big easy to read average climb rate number is what I want there.

 If you have a moving map, choosing Track Up instead of North Up can affect how the unit has to redraw elements when you move and it's worth trying out both options.
 Being able to add or remove details from the map can also be a useful function.
 Do you really need to be repeatedly reminded of that radio mast when you're doing some local soaring?

 Making the choice

 Give some thought to the type of flying you will do.
 Most instruments will display altitude as a number, when you are choosing your instrument try to see if that number is easy to read at a glance.
 A screen that is jam packed with info may be harder to use in flight.
 Can the screen be customised to your preference?
 Is that customisation easy for you to do?